redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

     - template EC2 / Set instance tags based on Satellite(Foreman) facts

 9. Update inventories via dynamic sources
+    - before you run the dynamic inventory update templates, navigate to the Inventories location in Tower and review the following inventories:
+      - ALL Development => HOSTS
+      - CentOS7 Development => HOSTS
+      - RHEL7 Development => HOSTS
+    Note that these inventories have yet to be populated.
+Also, while you are in each of these inventories, click on the "SOURCES" button and review how each of these dynamic source inventories are configured, taking note of the "SOURCE VARIABLES" section to gain an understanding on how the resultant hosts and groups for that particular inventory are populated.

     - template TOWER / Update inventories via dynamic sources
 	  - Select "CentOS7" for Inventory To Update
       - select "Dev" for Choose Environment